hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 With a large workshop, even a short prompt can take a while!
 For best results, keep it simple.

-#### Communicate information Learners need to know
+#### Communicate information learners need to know
 Everything you have planned with regard to how your workshop will function now needs to be conveyed to your learners.
-In addition to introducing the content of your workshop (yay, new skills!) your learners need to know what to expect and how to behave.
+In addition to introducing the exciting content of your workshop, your learners need to know what to expect and how to behave.
 This should include:
-* The workshop schedule (break times!)
+* The workshop schedule (including break times)
 * [The Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)
 * [The Emergency Plan](#emergency-planning-know-your-rally-point)
 * How to use the technology (e.g., conferencing platform features, chat, collaborative notetaking document)